199ocero/Developer-Portfolio/README.md

 # Developer Portfolio

-Portfolio template that can be use by any developers built from Nuxt.js and Tailwind CSS.
+**Portfolio template that can be use by any developers built from Nuxt.js and Tailwind CSS.**

+This portfolio is free of use and I only request is to not change my **Name** in the `footer` section.
+This means that I only take the credit for who built this free portfolio.

 ## ☕ Buy me a coffee